Understanding the Need for Professional Teen Depression Treatment

 • Bipolar disorder is not considered a depressive disorder.
 It does, however, involve severe mood changes where depressive episodes alternate with manic periods of increased energy and potentially risky behavior.

-Knowing how to differentiate between these types of depression can help parents understand the causes and possible interventions for their child’s struggles, as well as figure out whether a depression center for young adults or teens could be a helpful response.
+Knowing how to differentiate between these types of depression can help parents understand the causes and possible interventions for their child’s struggles, as well as figure out whether depression treatment centers for young adults could be a helpful response.

 Depression in teens and young adults can stem from a variety of sources.
 A partial list includes hormonal changes, imbalances or abnormalities in brain chemistry, and traumatic or highly stressful life experiences.
 Certain conditions also increase the risk of developing depression, including: